Andrew Sarmiento, 34

 If you're interested in meeting up, grabbing a coffee/meandering about/sharing some laughs, let a brother know!

-Germany, Austria, Italy, France, Czech
+Germany, Austria, Czech

-Republic, Slovakia (and I'm open to
+Republic, or Slovakia (and I'm open to

 For me, happiness does not come in the form of money or material possessions.
 It comes in the form of family, friends, and genuine, meaningful connections with open-minded humanoids.
 It comes in the form of generosity, nature and the kind of hysterical laughter that makes you snort.
 Don't act like you've never laugh-snorted!
 We've all done it.
 Ha.